Supreme Court of Canada: Rules of the court

-The Rules of the Supreme Court of Canada are located on the laws-lois.justice.gc.ca website, as well as in the Canada Gazette, as SOR/2002-216 (plus amendments), made pursuant to subsection 97(1) of the Supreme Court Act.
+The Rules of the Supreme Court of Canada are located on the Justice Laws Website, as well as in the Canada Gazette, as SOR/2002-216 (plus amendments), made pursuant to subsection 97(1) of the Supreme Court Act.
 Fees and taxes are stipulated near the end.

 Law clerks

 Since 1967, the court has hired law clerks to assist in legal research.
 Between 1967 and 1982, each puisne justice was assisted by one law clerk and the chief justice had two.
 From 1982, the number was increased to two law clerks for each justice.
 Currently, each justice has up to three law clerks.

+Ceremonial robes

+Justices previously wore ceremonial robes of bright scarlet wool trimmed with Canadian white mink in court on special occasions and in the Senate at the opening of each new session of Parliament.
+In October 2025, the new ceremonial robe for justices was unveiled.
+The fur-free ceremonial robes are made of black silk with red piping.